jurmy24/jurmy24/README.md

 🔥 Passionate about AI and sustainable engineering.
 I like working on hard projects.

+💼 For my CV, try to navigate [this](https://www.victoro.me/).

-📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/victor-oldensand/)
+📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/victor-oldensand/).